Travel with dogs

-Travel with dogs, whether on vacation, moving to a new location, or just as a part of life, can be quite a challenge at times.
+Whether on vacation, moving to a new location, or just as a part of life, traveling with dogs can be quite a challenge at times.
 Planning ahead can help make your journeys with your dog much easier on both of you.

 Travel with dogs by car or plane?